PaperDebugger: A Plugin-Based Multi-Agent System for In-Editor Academic Writing, Review, and Editing: Conclusion

-We analyze anonymized telemetry from both the Chrome extension and backend between May -- November 2025 to understand how PaperDebugger is used in real writing environments.
+We analyze anonymized telemetry from both the Chrome extension and backend between May 2025 -- January 2026 to understand how PaperDebugger is used in real writing environments.
 In the following, we present the key statistics, and more usage analysis is in our project repository.

 \paragraph{\textbf{Real-World Adoption}} Table \ref{tab:adoption-summary} shows early usage signals.
-With 112 extension installs, 78 registered users, and 23 monthly active users, roughly \textbf{30\% of all users remain active month-to-month}.
-Users created 158 projects and 797 writing threads, indicating sustained multi-session usage rather than one-off experimentation.
+With 4116 extension installs, 2761 registered users, and 732 monthly active users.
+Users created 3106 projects and 7447 writing threads, indicating sustained multi-session usage rather than one-off experimentation.
 User reviews reflect strong satisfaction with the integrated workflow (``convenience'', ``seamless'').
 At the same time, feedback highlights natural research value and limitations, such as domain-specific tone (“suggestions feel CS-like”) and performance drops on long documents.

 \paragraph{\textbf{Interaction Patterns}} Telemetry reveals heavy usage of in-editor revision rather than one-shot generation.
 Table~\ref{tab:interactions} highlights the three most frequent refinement actions: